adamzwickey/todos-docs/docs/todos-workshop/README.md

 ![Todos Samples with SCS](img/shop-3.png "Shop 3")

-1. Getting a git repo to hold application configurations
+### Git Repository for application config

 First things first is getting a git-repo that you have read/write access to to save and pull app configs from.

 * If forking from github is an option then [fork this repository](https://github.com/corbtastik/todos-config) and clone into your samples working directory.
 After the clone your samples working directory should look like so.  *Note* you may need to remove the existing `todos-config` folder in your samples working directory first.